Henry Boyle, 1st Baron Carleton

-Henry Boyle, 1st Baron Carleton, PC (12 July 1669 – 31 March 1725) was an Anglo-Irish Whig politician who sat in the Irish House of Commons from 1692 to 1695 and in the English and British House of Commons between 1689 and 1710.
+Henry Boyle, 1st Baron Carleton, PC (12 July 1669 – 14 March 1725) was an Anglo-Irish Whig politician who sat in the Irish House of Commons from 1692 to 1695 and in the English and British House of Commons between 1689 and 1710.
 He served as Chancellor of the Exchequer and Secretary of State, and after he was raised to the peerage as Baron Carleton, served as Lord President of the council.

 Biography

 Boyle was the son of Charles Boyle, 3rd Viscount Dungarvan, and his first wife Lady Jane Seymour, daughter of William Seymour.
 He was educated at Westminster School and travelled abroad from 1685 to 1688, attending Padua University in 1685.
 He entered the army under the auspices of his uncle, the Tory politician Lord Rochester.
 However, Boyle himself became a Whig, and in 1688 deserted the army of James II in favour of the Prince of Orange.

 In 1689, he was elected Member of Parliament for Tamworth, but was defeated the next year.
-He spent the next two years in Ireland managing the family estates and represented Cork County in the Irish House of Commons in 1692.
+He spent the next two years in Ireland managing the family estates and represented County Cork in the Irish House of Commons in 1692.
 Also in 1692, he was returned as MP for Cambridge University at a by election on 21 November 1692, having been admitted at Trinity College, Cambridge on 9 November, and was awarded MA in 1693.
 He became a prominent spokesman of the "country" opposition, but in 1697 he switched to the court party.
 Here he advanced quickly, becoming a Lord of the Treasury in 1699 and Chancellor of the Exchequer of England in 1701.

 Boyle picked up other offices during his career, becoming Lord Lieutenant of the West Riding of Yorkshire and Lord Treasurer of Ireland in 1704, and was elected member for Westminster at the 1705 English general election.
 With the departure of Harley and his followers from the government, Boyle became Secretary of State for the Northern Department and Lord Treasurer Godolphin's principal lieutenant in the Commons.
 His and Godolphin's dominance in the ministry was increasingly overshadowed by the power of the Junto of Whig aristocrats, however, and in 1710 he retired from office and withdrew from politics with the arrival of Harley's new Tory ministry.